 While Slack is at its core just pure messaging done right, Spark is more of a video conferencing and virtual meeting space that lets you message.
 It almost seems like we’re comparing apples to oranges, but as Slack started shaking up the messaging space, the big players like Cisco took notice.
 Spark is the result of that, and it shows how the UC giant is trying to regain some control.

 Both Slack and Spark complete the same basic functions and offer a solid email replacement, but if you’re looking for messaging and just messaging Slack is a clear winner.
 If you’re a larger enterprise already using Cisco products, or have a strong focus on video chat, Spark is definitely worth considering.
 I would even argue, sacrificing one of your 10 Slack integrations on their free plan to add video chat makes Spark almost worth not considering – unless you use Cisco devices.

-You can check out our previous installment of Chat Wars: Slack vs HipChat if you want to see how other team collaboration software and competitors compare.
+You can check out our previous installment of Chat Wars: Slack vs HipChat or Slack vs. Microsoft Teams if you want to see how other team collaboration software and competitors compare.
 Or you can even head over to our Slack Reviews or Cisco Spark Review page to read user and editor’s reviews as well as submit your own experience.